Roller locked

 In firearms operating systems, the term roller locked refers to locking the bolt with rollers.
-Notable examples of firearms using this method are the MG 42 general-purpose machine gun, and the CZ 52 semi-automatic pistol.
+Notable examples of firearms using this method are the Polish wz.37 semi-automatic rifle designed by Edward Stecke, MG 42 general-purpose machine gun, which copied the solution of engineer Stecke and the CZ 52 semi-automatic pistol.
 It was also applied in the experimental Gerät 03 semi-automatic rifle and Gerät 06 and EM-1 experimental assault rifles.

-The MG 42's lineage continued past World War II, forming the basis for the nearly identical MG1 (MG 42/59), chambered in 7.62×51mm NATO, which subsequently evolved into the MG1A3, and later the Bundeswehr's MG 3, Italian MG 42/59 and Austrian MG 74.
+The MG 42's lineage continued past World War II, forming the basis for the nearly identical MG1 (MG 42/59), chambered in 7.62×51mm NATO, which subsequently evolved into the MG1A3, and later the Bundeswehr's MG 3, Italian MG 42/59, and Austrian MG 74.
 It also spawned the Yugoslav unlicensed nearly identical Zastava M53.

 History

-Origin of the roller-locking is debated: even though the general principle of utilizing "ball bearing parts" under radial pressure "for preventing uncoupling of the coupling members" was known no later than 1910s, it was apparently not used in firearms until 1930s.
+The origin of the roller-locking is debated: even though the general principle of utilizing "ball bearing parts" under radial pressure "for preventing uncoupling of the coupling members" was known no later than 1910s, it was apparently not used in firearms until 1930s.

+The first rifle to use a solution similar to the modern one was the Polish experimental semi-automatic rifle wz.37 designed by engineer Edward Stecke.
+However, it did not use rollers, only longitudinal locking elements.
+Probably based on its design, the Germans developed the MG42, replacing the longitudinal locking elements with rollers.

 Mechanism

-In roller locked arms in the locked position during firing the rollers rest on parallel surfaces relative to the bore axis on the bolt head, so no amount of force pushing back on the bolt can cause the bolt to unlock.
+In roller-locked arms in the locked position during firing, the rollers rest on parallel surfaces relative to the bore axis on the bolt head, so no amount of force pushing back on the bolt can cause the bolt to unlock.
 When chambering a fresh cartridge the bolt head is used to push out the rollers.
 For that the bolt head ends in an angled/oblique wedge to smoothly move the rollers outwards into their lockup position.

 Roller locking is used by the CZ 52 pistol.
-Slide, barrel, locking piece and rollers are shown here.
+The slide, barrel, locking piece, and rollers are shown here.